 Artists with the role of "separating the turbid to bring out the clear"

-Through 3 rounds of conferring the titles of People's Artist (NNND) and Meritorious Artist (NNUT), for the art of Cheo alone, the province has 1 NNND and 5 Meritorious Artists.
+Through 3 rounds of conferring the titles of People's Artist (NNND) and Meritorious Artist (NNUT), for the art of Cheo alone, the province has 1 NNND and 5 NNUT.
 In addition, there are many artisans who have not been awarded these noble titles but are still silently contributing to the traditional art of Cheo every day.

 The valuable thing is that many artisans have families with 3-4 generations who all know how to sing Cheo, such as: Meritorious Artist Pham Thi Cay, Meritorious Artist Vu Van Thin, artisan Cao Thi Bac, all in Phong Chau commune (Dong Hung), artisan Pham Thi Tien in Minh Quang commune, artisan Luong Thi Ty in Vu Doai commune (Vu Thu), artisan Nguyen Viet Tua in Thai Phuc commune (Thai Thuy)...
 Different in age, gender, and profession, the common point of these artisans is their love and passion for traditional Cheo art.
-They are tirelessly contributing their efforts and enthusiasm to traditional ancient art by establishing and maintaining effective activities of art troupes, Cheo singing clubs, gathering people who love Cheo singing, teaching and participating in amateur Cheo festivals and competitions held annually.
+They are tirelessly contributing their efforts and enthusiasm to traditional ancient art by establishing and maintaining the effective operation of art troupes, Cheo singing clubs, gathering people who love Cheo singing, teaching and participating in amateur Cheo festivals and competitions held annually.

-Teaching so that the village's traditional culture does not fade away is also a concern of artisan Cao Thi Bac, daughter of the late folk artist Cao Kim Trach.
+Teaching so that the village's traditional culture does not fade away is also a concern of artist Cao Thi Bac, daughter of the late folk artist Cao Kim Trach.
 She shared: Inheriting from her father the ancient Cheo melodies and folk excerpts of Khuoc village, I teach the young generation of the village and commune, especially the children, I have opened 3 classes to teach 30 children how to sing Cheo.
-I always try to contribute to "preserving the identity of the Cheo profession and attracting many generations who love Cheo and sing Cheo, only then can we build a strong team to prevent the Cheo profession from fading away."
+I always try to contribute to "preserving the identity of the Cheo profession and attracting many generations who love Cheo and sing Cheo, only then can we build a strong team to prevent the Cheo profession from fading away.

-Diversified forms of teaching
+Diverse forms of teaching

 Founded from the people's interests, needs, and desire for a useful and meaningful playground, in recent years, Cheo clubs have been established and have been operating actively in many localities in the province.
-With support in terms of places to live and practice, mobilizing socialized funds and contributions from members, many clubs have invited people and meritorious artists to teach Cheo art.
+With support in terms of living and practicing places, mobilizing socialized funding sources and contributions from members, many clubs have invited People's Artists and Meritorious Artists to teach the art of Cheo.
 In addition, with their passion for Cheo, the clubs have also proactively studied, researched, practiced, prepared lessons, and produced plays.
-Cheo singing and dancing training classes at the grassroots level organized by the Provincial Cultural Center, cultural and sports centers of districts and cities are also places where the art of Cheo is taught effectively and practically.
+Cheo singing and dancing training classes at the grassroots level organized by the Provincial Cultural Center, cultural and sports centers of districts and cities regularly every year are also places where the art of Cheo is taught effectively and practically.

 The traditional rowing club operates actively, contributing to improving the spiritual and cultural life of the people.

-Along with the activities of consolidating and developing existing Cheo clubs into model sites in the province, the cultural sector actively coordinates with localities to restore and maintain Cheo club activities at ancient Cheo theaters.
+Along with the activities of consolidating and developing existing Cheo clubs into model sites in the province, the cultural sector actively coordinates with localities to restore and maintain Cheo club activities at ancient Cheo houses.

 The vibrant activities of Cheo clubs are an important factor contributing to the restoration, preservation and promotion of the value of Cheo artistic heritage in contemporary life.
-This reality shows that in order for cultural heritage to be preserved, the active participation of the community in the role of a real subject is needed.
+This reality shows that, in order for cultural heritage to be preserved, the active participation of the community in the role of a real subject is needed.
 In addition, there needs to be close involvement of authorities at all levels and functional sectors in consulting and supporting management so that the activities of the clubs are in the right direction, in accordance with the policies and laws of the state and local regulations.

 (continued)